SHOULD CHRISTIANS USE BIRTH CONTROL?

 God Alone is the Giver of Life with the Power to Open & Close Wombs

-The Scriptures make it abundantly clear that only God is the giver of life, and only He has the power to both open and close wombs.
+The Scriptures are clear that only God is the giver of life, and only He has the power to both open and close wombs.
 This means that the ability to conceive is not merely a biological function but a divine act of God.
 The Bible provides numerous examples of God's direct intervention in granting or withholding the gift of children:

 -